raspberrypilearning/scratch-cat-goes-skiing/en/step_4.md

 ![skier moving](images/skier_moving.gif)

-+ Can you make the skier move and point to the left?
++ First make the skier move and point to the left?

     Your code should:

-    + Start when the left arrow is pressed
+    1. Start when the left arrow is pressed
-    + Change the angle the sprite is pointed
+    1. Change the angle the sprite is pointed
-    + Move the sprite to the left
+    1. Move the sprite to the left

 --- hints ---